 Almost all businesses have a company account, but company accounts perform much worse than personal accounts.
 Some of the most successful personal accounts are business owners.

-Basically, if you’re a business owner and you’re not using LinkedIn to its full potential, you’re missing out.
+Basically, if you’re a business owner and you’re not using LinkedIn to its full potential, you’re missing out on a way to share your valuable marketing content and generate leads.
 And you’re handing your competitors an open goal.

 Here’s how business owners can use LinkedIn to promote their personal brand and their business.